 Homosexuality in Star Trek

 In Gene Roddenberry's vision of the future there is no place for racial stereotypes as they were still commonplace in the 1960s, or for traditional gender roles.
 At least theoretically.
-We need to bear in mind that the original Star Trek had three Caucasian men in the key roles, and that it was made under the surveillance of conservative network directors who initially wanted to get rid of the alien Spock as well as of "Number One", the woman in a commanding position.
+We need to bear in mind that the original Star Trek had three Caucasian men in the key roles, and that it was made under the surveillance of conservative network directors who reportedly wanted to get rid of the alien Spock as well as of "Number One", the woman in a commanding position.
 Yet, in the following the series spoke out against the the preconceptions and prejudices of the time on many occasions.
 Sometimes by breaking taboos like with Uhura's and Kirk's interracial kiss in TOS: "Plato's Stepchildren" - although that kiss was forced.
-Residual racism and sexism still exist in today's society, and they occasionally show up in TV programs.
+A certain degree of racism and sexism still exist in today's society, and occasionally shows up in TV programs.
 But all in all, in the past few decades the question of skin color and gender on screen has become a non-issue, so that the decision to get a black commander for DS9 or a female captain on Voyager was not anywhere as bold as it would have been in the 1960s.

 Yet, there is one last field (at least, one field of high social relevance) in which Star Trek did not accomplish the goal of equality for a long time.
 Except for a few occasional innuendos, homosexuality was absent from the Star Trek Universe.
 Everyone of the characters seemed to be straight by default.
 And while other mainstream TV series did include same-sex relationships in some fashion, the gay, lesbian and bisexual Star Trek fans were waiting to be acknowledged in their favorite fictional universe.
-Since the early days of TNG their hopes have been nourished by occasional testimonies from the producers or actors who kept promising that one day there would be outspoken homosexuality in the show, as well as by rumors whenever a new character was to appear who could be gay.
+Since the early days of TNG their hopes were nourished by occasional testimonies from the producers or actors who kept promising that one day there would be outspoken homosexuality in the show, as well as by rumors whenever a new character was to appear who could be gay.
 Several groups are committed to promoting lesbian, gay or bisexual appearances on Star Trek.